 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and the related notes to those statements included elsewhere in this Quarterly Report on Form 10-Q. In addition to historical financial information, the following discussion and analysis contains forward-looking statements that involve risks, uncertainties and assumptions.
 Our actual results and timing of selected events may differ materially from those anticipated in these forward-looking statements as a result of many factors, including those discussed under "Risk factors" and elsewhere in this document.
-Please see the section entitled "Cautions Regarding Forward-Looking Statements" at the beginning of this Quarterly Report on Form 10-Q for additional information regarding forward-looking statements.
+See also "Cautions Regarding Forward-Looking Statements" at the beginning of this Quarterly Report on Form 10-Q.